Learning

 Description

-1. A line chart showing overall breaches by year.
+1. A simple line chart showing the total number of breaches over time.

-2. A matrix chart comparing sectors against breach types.
+2. A matrix view comparing sectors and types.

-3. A barcode chart visualizing breaches as discrete events across time.
+3. A barcode chart showing all breaches as discrete events.

 Topics